kenrector/sigma-cpv-kit/README.md

 Useful files to boot CP-V on the simh sigma simulator

 ## Introduction
 This repository includes a bootable master system tape and a .ini file that can be used to install and execute CP-V using the simh Sigma simulator.
 The master system tape (PO) and other files were provided by Keith G. Calkins from his archive of CP-V material at https://www.andrews.edu/~calkins/sigma/.
 Keith also contributed his extensive knowlege of CP-V to the effort to get this kit working.

+Just now, December 8, 2022, this material has been tested with simh-V4 only.
+An Issue has been posted for this subject.

 ## Files
 cpcp.tap is a bootable CP-V PO tape created by Andrews University to support their hardware and C00 release software configuration.